ltauzi1/Correlation-Spectroscopy-Analysis/README.md

-# fcsSOFI
-Repository for our fcsSOFI analysis code.
+# Repository for our correlation spectroscopy processing and analysis code.